vargovargo/LivableCities/personnel.md

 ### The [original 'white paper'](https://github.com/vargovargo/LivableCities/blob/master/LivableCitiesOriginal.md) informing this work was produced by the directors of 4 UW Institutes.###

 + [Jonathan Patz](http://ghi.wisc.edu/person-types/leadership/#5020) - [Global Health Institute](http://ghi.wisc.edu/)
 > __Jonathan initially established contact with the most engaged donors for the initiative__.
-'Livable Cities' is also one of the four priority areas for th Global Health Institute, which Jonathan directs.
+'Livable Cities' is also one of the four priority areas for the Global Health Institute, which Jonathan directs.
 GHI has received small gifts to pursue the development of this initiative and fund an internal (UW) grant process around Livable Cities.

 + [Paul Robbins](http://www.nelson.wisc.edu/director.php) - [Director, Nelson Institute](http://www.nelson.wisc.edu/index.php)
-> During Jonathan's sabbatical, __Paul has assumed a priomary leadership role in guiding the discussion with donors__.
+> During Jonathan's sabbatical, __Paul has assumed a primary leadership role in guiding the discussion with donors__.

 + [Craig Benson](http://sustainability.wisc.edu/about/leadership/craig-benson/) - [Office of Sustainability](http://sustainability.wisc.edu/)
 + [Mike Corradini](http://energy.wisc.edu/about/energy-experts/michael-corradini) - [Wisconsin Energy Institute](http://energy.wisc.edu/)